andrew henderson menu

 Housing in Malta for Expats

-Malta may be a small country, but it offers many housing options for locals and foreigners.
-However, considering the population density, apartment buildings will be the top prospects in the most popular cities, like the capital Valetta, St. Julien, etc.
+However, considering the population density, apartment buildings will be the top prospects in the most popular cities, like the capital Valetta or St Julien.

-Whether you rent or buy, the prices vary according to the property size, build, view, location, and amenities.
+Whether you rent or buy, the prices vary according to the property size, build, view, location and amenities.

 If your goal is to is to rent an apartment in an affordable Mediterranean country, Malta is certainly not the option for you.
 But if you’re looking to buy a property for investment purposes, that’s a different story.